yuanshunning/pickit-docs/docs/robot-integrations/fanuc/index.rst

 Socket configuration
 ~~~~~~~~~~~~~~~~~~~~

-Pick-it works through socket communication.
-To work properly Pick-it has
+Pickit works through socket communication.
+To work properly Pickit has
 to act as the **server** for the socket communication.
 Hence, the robot
 controller has to be configured to be **client**.